-Known by many as the "gentle giant" of Amazon parrots, the mealy Amazon is a docile, easy to train bird that can be an excellent pet.
+Known by many as the gentle giant of Amazon parrots, the mealy Amazon is a docile, easy-to-train bird that can be an excellent pet.
 These beautiful, large birds may not have the flashy colors of other parrots, but their loving, friendly personality makes up for that.
-They are a good choice for bird owners who want a large parrot but would prefer one with a laid-back attitude.
+They are the right choice for bird owners who want a large parrot but would prefer one with a laid-back attitude.

 Common Names: Mealy Amazon, mealy parrot, blue-crowned mealy parrot

 Scientific Name: Amazona farinosa

 Adult Size: 15 to 17 inches in length, weighing 1 to 2 pounds, sometimes more